Board Member Profiles

-Sandra Dukhie was appointed to the Board in March 2017 and elected in November 2018.
-Her term expires in December 2022.
+Sandra Dukhie was appointed to the Board in March 2017 and was elected in November 2022 for a 2nd term; her term expires December 2026.

 Sandra is an Eagle through and through.
 Her family's relationship with the city began when her great-grandfather moved his family to Urbanrest (Ferndale).
 Sandra is a social justice activist and a youth advocate and champion.
 She holds a Bachelor's degree from Oakland University.
 Sandra and her wife Keisha have five sons, four who have graduated and one currently attending Ferndale Public Schools.

 Jennifer LaTosch was reelected to serve a four-year term in November 2020; her term expires December 31, 2024.

 Jennifer and her wife Kathleen have two children in Ferndale High School.
 Jennifer, a partner at Jaffe, Raitt, Heuer & Weiss, has been a resident of Ferndale since 1995, is an active school volunteer and PTA/PAC member, and has served on the District’s Strategic Planning Committee.
 She holds a Bachelor’s degree from Albion College and a Juris Doctorate (J.D.) from Wayne State University.

 Jonathan Turner was appointed to serve the remainder of a vacated term ending December 31, 2022.
 He was re-elected in November 2022.
 His term expires December 2026.